Jim Culloty

 Culloty retired in July 2005, not long after Best Mate had suffered a fatal heart attack while being ridden by Paul Carberry.
-Today he runs the J H Culloty racing stables at Mount Corbitt House in Churchtown, County Cork, Ireland.
+Today he runs the J H Culloty racing stables at Mount Corbitt House in Churchtown, County Cork, Ireland. and lives in Somerby, Leicestershire with his three children.
+He volunteers as Clerk of the Course at Garthorpe Racecourse, near Melton Mowbray, for four point-to-point meetings each year.